-Italian local crafts: how to recognise them and where to buy
+Italian regional crafts: how to recognise them and where to buy

-Regional traditions, recognition criteria and reference cities to buy authentic Italian craft.
+Regional traditions, recognition criteria and reference cities to buy typical Italian craft.

 Each Italian region has developed unique excellences: Deruta and Vietri ceramics, Murano glass, Como silk, Florentine leather, Fabriano watermarked paper.
 Recognising them is the first step to buying well.